 Luke 4: 1-13

-1 Inhabited by the Spirit of God, Jesus returned from the Jordan to be led to a uninhabited place by the Spirit and to undergo for forty days the trial of the adverse desires, and he remained fasting all this time, so that in the end he was hungry.
+1 Inhabited by the Spirit of God, Jesus returned from the Jordan to be led to an uninhabited place by the Spirit and 2 to undergo for forty days the trial of the adverse desires, and he remained fasting all this time, so that in the end he was hungry.

 3 One of the adverse desire said, "If God is with you, order this stone to become bread.
 4 Jesus replied, "It is written in the Bible, 'The person must not live by bread alone'."

 5 Lifting him up to see at a glance all the kingdoms of the universe, 6 another adverse desire says to him, "I will give you all this power and the fame that comes with it, because I control all this and I can dole it out according to my pleasure.
 7 And if you become my slave, all these kingdoms are yours".
 8 Jesus answered him, saying, "It is written in the Bible, 'You shall make obeisance to the Lord your God, and you will cleave to him only.'"